motiondeveloper/eKeys/README.md

 3. Add Keframes to the Animation Group

-   Each keyframe must be added to a specific animation group, with the syntax of:
+   Each eKey must be added to a specific animation group, with the syntax of:

    ```javascript
    animationGroupName.add(keyTime, keyValue, easeIn, easeOut);